David Finlay (wrestler): Bullet Club War Dogs and Unbound Co. (2023–2026)

 On January 4, 2025 at Wrestle Kingdom 19, Finlay lost his title to Tsuji, ending his second reign at 245 days.
-In March, Finlay received a first-round bye in the 2025 New Japan Cup, defeating Evil in the second round, Yuya Uemura in the quarter-final, Zack Sabre Jr. in the semi-final, and Shota Umino in the finals, winning the tournament and earning a shot against Hirooki Goto for the IWGP World Heavyweight Championship at Sakura Genesis.
-On April 4 at Sakura Genesis, Finlay was defeated by Goto.
+Finlay won the 2025 New Japan Cup, defeating Shota Umino in the finals and earning a shot against Hirooki Goto for the IWGP World Heavyweight Championship at Sakura Genesis, but was defeated.
 Shortly after, Finlay and Evil resume their feud over the leadership of Bullet Club, War Dogs and House of Torture rivalry culminated in a Dog Pound match, on May 3 at Wrestling Dontaku: Night 1, where the losers must leave Bullet Club.
 At the event, they defeated House of Torture in the Dog Pound match, forcing them out of the Bullet Club.
 At Dominion 6.15 in Osaka-jo Hall, Finlay was defeated by Evil in a Dog collar match.
+From July to August, Finlay competed in the G1 Climax, where he was placed in A Block.
+Finlay finished second in his block with 10 points, where he was eliminated by Konosuke Takeshita in the quarter-finals.
+On October 13 at King of Pro-Wrestling, the War Dogs formed an alliance with Mushozoku (Daiki Nagai, Hiromu Takahashi, Shingo Takagi, Titán, and Yota Tsuji), turning face.
+From November 20 to December 14, Finlay and Hiromu Takahashi took part to the World Tag League tournament, finishing with a record of three wins and four losses and failing to qualify for the semi-finals.
+In this period, Finlay started a feud with the new United Empire leader Callum Newman.

+At Wrestle Kingdom 20 Finlay, alongside Kidd, Moloney and Unaffiliated members Takahashi and Takagi, was defeated by the United Empire.
+The following night, at New Year Dash!!, Finlay and Tsuji announced the dissolution of Bullet Club and Mushozoku, replacing the alliance with Unbound Company, which was a complete merger.
+On February 11, 2026, at The New Beginning in Osaka, Finlay was defeated by Newman, ending their feud.
+On February 17, it was reported that Finlay's contract with NJPW had expired.
+On February 27 at The New Beginning USA, Finlay defeated Fred Rosser in his final NJPW date.
+After signing with partner promotion All Elite Wrestling, it was reported by Sean Ross Sapp of Fightful that Finlay was "effectively done" with NJPW, ending his 11-year tenure with the promotion.